nicolaNak/VRControllerInteractivity/README.md

 text description and controller marker scripts for simple UI to identify items

 These were used in my HenryVR exhibition and add onto SteamVR scripting in Unity.
-Compatible with the latest version of SteamVR as per 01/08/2018
+Compatible with the latest version of SteamVR as per 01/08/2018 EDIT: er, the haptics calls may not work, untested at this stage